hashicorp/terraform-provider-google/website/docs/r/cloud_run_service.html.markdown

 * `name` -
   (Optional)
   If specified, used to specify which protocol to use.
-Allowed values are "http1" and "h2c".
+Allowed values are "http1" (HTTP/1) and "h2c" (HTTP/2 end-to-end)

 * `protocol` -
   (Optional)